mysociety/popit/INSTALL.md

     # Start the app locally
     npm start

+## Generated assets

+If you don't want to develop the code but just want to deploy it you should use the `production` branch.
+This is updated less frequently that the `master` branch and also has all the generated assets (like the CSS, the minified and combined javascript) in it.

 ## Configuration

 All the config is in the `config` folder.
 These are loaded by the [config](http://lorenwest.github.com/node-config/latest/index.html) module.
 There is a sample production config that you'll want to copy and edit.
 For dev and testing the provided config should be fine.